Hi-Standard

 Hi-Standard (stylized as Hi-STANDARD) is a Japanese punk rock band formed in 1991 by bassist and lead vocalist Akihiro Nanba, guitarist and vocalist Ken Yokoyama, and drummer Akira Tsuneoka.
 The release Making the Road sparked sold-out Japan shows and U.S./European tours with punk bands such as NOFX, No Use for a Name, and Wizo.
-Although the members of Hi-Standard are Japanese, all of the band's major releases are sung in English.
+Although the members of Hi-Standard are Japanese, all of their major releases are sung in English.
+Tsuneoka died in February 2023, and former Pay Money to My Pain drummer Zax joined the band in September 2025.
+In 2003, Hi-Standard was ranked by HMV at number 64 on their list of the 100 most important Japanese pop acts.

 History

-Formation and early history: 1991–2000
+Formation and success: 1991–2000

-Forming in August 1991 as a four-piece band, the initial lineup of Hi-Standard contained lead vocalist Atsuhiko Matsumoto.
-However, shortly after recording their first demo tape in 1992, Matsumoto left the group, with bassist Akihiro Nanba taking over vocal duties, solidifying Hi-Standard's lineup as a power trio.
+Forming in August 1991 as a four-piece band, the initial lineup of Hi-Standard contained lead vocalist Atsuhiko Matsumoto, bassist Akihiro Nanba, guitarist Ken Yokoyama, and drummer Akira Tsuneoka.
+They had their first concert that October at Kōenji 20000V in Kōenji, Tokyo.
+Shortly after recording their first demo tape in 1992, Matsumoto left the group in September, with bassist Nanba taking over vocal duties, solidifying Hi-Standard's lineup as a power trio.
+They provided the song "Selfish Girl" to the November 1992 omnibus album Shake a Move, and two tracks to the 1993 live omnibus BQ Jap.

-In 1994, they released their debut mini-album Last of Sunny Day.
+In 1994, Hi-Standard contributed two songs to the live omnibus Sokobi Jūatsu Hachiwari Pull Up from the Underground 80% and released their debut mini-album Last of Sunny Day.
+It was released on their own record label, Pizza of Death Records.
 Three months later, they released a 7" titled "In the Brightly Moonlight", and embarked on numerous tours across Japan throughout the mid-90s.

-The following year in 1995, they released their first full-length LP Growing Up, which was recorded in the United States.
-Shortly after, they accompanied American bands Green Day and Rancid on their tours of Japan.
-The LP was subsequently re-released on Fat Wreck Chords in 1996.
+In January 1995, the band performed with The Offspring and toured with Garlic Boys.
+A Japanese tour with NOFX followed in May.
+That August, Hi-Standard traveled to America to record their first full-length LP.
+Growing Up was produced by NOFX member Fat Mike and released by Toy's Factory that November.
+1996 saw the band accompany Green Day on a Japanese tour in January, and Rancid on a tour of Japan in February.
+When Growing Up was released in North America by Fat Wreck Chords, Hi-Standard held a tour of the US and Canada in March 1996.